NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

   * Refresh Token Max Reuse: 0
   * Client or SSO Session Idle: 10 minutes
   * The "preferred_username" claim in the token should hold the username you intend to be used in STIG Manager (this is the default setting).
 If changed, use `STIGMAN_JWT_USER_CLAIM` to specify.
+  * Set "OAuth 2.0 Device Authorization Grant Enabled" to "On."

 For other settings, the default Keycloak settings should work.